EURECA

 Description:

-Approximately 300 square meters of walls in the buildings on the campus of the University of Białystok, Poland, have been protected with a special UV film, allowing to reduce the number of bird collisions with glass surfaces.
-The pioneering initiative, implying an innovative UV film was made possible through collaboration between the University and partners: the Polish Glass Traps Foundation, the Austrian organization BirdShades, and a local construction company.
+Around 300 square meters of walls across the University of Białystok campus in Poland have undergone a protective transformation using a specialized UV film.
+This innovative measure aims to mitigate bird collisions with glass surfaces.
+The collaborative effort between the university and partners such as the Polish Glass Traps Foundation, the Austrian organization BirdShades, and a local construction company made this pioneering initiative possible.

 Read More